dblcatty/CoinGraph/README.md

-# CryptoLeo a crypto Tracking Web App
+# CoinKeyChain a crypto Tracking Web App

 This is a web application that allows users to track cryptocurrency prices and portfolios.